Are you trying to figure out the best way to save for retirement?

 If you contribute too much to a Roth or traditional IRA, you must pay a tax on the excess amount.

 That current tax is 6%.
 To stop paying the tax, you must remove those funds from your IRA.
-If this happens to you, check with your online stock broker to reverse a contribution.
+If this happens to you, check with your stock broker to reverse a contribution.

 IRA Withdrawal Rules